 Here’s What to Know Texas’ Radical New Abortion Ban

-Texas’ new abortion ban, SB 8, has banned abortion for most people in Texas and allows anybody, anywhere, to sue a person who performed, aided and abetted, or intended to aid and abet an abortion in violation of the ban.
+Texas’ new abortion ban, SB 8, has banned abortion for most people in Texas and allows anybody, anywhere, to sue a person who performed or helped someone get an abortion in violation of the ban.
 While SB 8 is uniquely egregious, it’s a stark example of what’s at stake in the nationwide fight for reproductive freedom.
 Its impact could spread to millions more nationwide if other states follow suit with copycat bills.

 Here’s what to know about SB 8.*